 Gültekin Keles, General Manager at Kalehan Energy Group, said the country is only using 60% of its economical hydropower potential.

-Lower Kaleköy is the first hybrid power plant in Turkey, with 500 MW hydro and a 80 MW solar power plant under the same license, said Keles, according to GE’s press release.
+Lower Kaleköy is the first hybrid power plant in Turkey, with a 500 MW hydro facility and an 80 MW solar power plant under the same license, said Keles, according to GE’s press release.

 Turkey has 28.8 GW in hydropower plants, but there is still an additional economical potential of up to 50 GW.